 Building a place for artists and community

-This multifaceted project is an expansion of Big Car’s existing work — also on the same block — that includes five affordable artist-owned homes developed as the Artist and Public Life Residency (APLR) in partnership with Riley Area Development and supported by INHP.
-The APLR project — which will begin taking a second round of applications soon — is fully funded and artists will occupy homes in 2019.
+This multifaceted project is an expansion of Big Car’s existing work — also on the same block — that includes five affordable artist-owned homes as part of a community land trust developed as the Artist and Public Life Residency (APLR) in partnership with Riley Area Development and supported by INHP.
+Artists began to occupy APLR homes in 2019 with it expanding to 16 houses (some rented and some co-owned) by 2022.

-The greenspace is also home tothe Indianapolis Bee Sanctuary, a public art and ecology project created by St. Louis artist Juan William Chávez and the Big Car team.
+The greenspace is also home to the Indianapolis Bee Sanctuary, a public art and ecology project created by St. Louis artist Juan William Chávez and the Big Car team.
 Big Car has hosted several artists in its short-term residency program and four in our one-year residency program in these houses since 2016.
 And the two houses have both been utilized for exhibitions and other cultural programming — both inside the houses and in the greenspace.
-Artists who purchase affordable houses in the partnership with Riley or live in or visit Big Car’s affordable rental or residency houses on the block will be engaged in neighborhood cultural work through the same program as the Cruft Street Commons studio and home renters.

 As part of building common spaces for artists, neighbors, and visitors, Big Car is also renovating additional flexible programmatic and community space.
-This includes 20-25 flexible art studios at the 44,000-square-foot second former Tube Processing factory building along Nelson Avenue.
+This includes 20-25 flexible art studios at the 46,000-square-foot second former Tube Processing factory building along Nelson Avenue.
 This building is located directly behind our short-term residency houses and just southeast of Big Car’s existing community and cultural space, Tube Factory.
-In addition to these long-term affordable artist studios (something our city is lacking due to changes in neighborhoods like Fountain Square), Big Car plans to add exhibition space, a flex black-box performance and event area, office space for creative/cultural nonprofits, shared shop and repair area, and additional community workshop space.
+In addition to these long-term affordable artist studios (something our city is lacking due to changes in neighborhoods like Fountain Square), Big Car plans to add exhibition space, a flex black-box performance and event area, culinary incubator space and cafe, community gathering space, and office space for creative/cultural nonprofits.

 Cruft Street Commons residents will receive access to shared resources and performance space.
-Artists and nonprofits in the discounted studios and office space will also be involved as part of the team working in support of the community.
+Artists and nonprofits in the discounted studios and office space will also be involved as part of the team — along with Big Car staff artists and long-term residents in the affordable housing on the block — working in support of the community.

 Osherov sees ownership of Cruft Street Commons by a nonprofit as vital to long-term security for artists and organizations often pushed out of space.
 “The interests that developers have and the interests that a nonprofit organization like Big Car have are quite divergent.
 Big Car wants to support artists and keep them in place and allow them opportunities to grow and for the community to grow.
 Developers want to make money.
 So when the opportunity arises to make more, the artists fall by the wayside.”